-From an early age Mak Takano was heavily influenced by the work of the late legendary Japanese film icon, Ken Takakura.
-Mak had the privilege of being invited by his mentor, Ken-san, to the screenings of his films such as “Antartica”, “Eki (Station)”, and many others, where he discovered his passion for acting.
+From an early age Mak Takano was heavily influenced by the work of his mentor, the late legendary Japanese film icon, Ken Takakura.
+In the early 80's Mak had the privilege of being invited by Ken-san to the screenings of his films such as “Antartica”, “Eki (Station)” and many others, where he discovered his passion for acting.

 Mak got his start in Hollywood movies in 1988, soon after graduating from the University of Redlands in California, where he got his Masters degree.

-By fate, his first acting job was to be in Ridely Scott's “Black Rain" (Paramount), starring Michael Douglas, Andy Garcia, and mentor Ken Takakura.
-Mak auditioned for director Ridley Scott in L.A. and was able to surprise Ken-san on the set as a Yakuza (Japanese gangster).
+By fate, his first acting job was to be in Ridley Scott's “Black Rain" (Paramount), starring Michael Douglas, Andy Garcia, and his mentor Ken Takakura.
+Mak was cast by director Ridley Scott in L.A. and was able to surprise Ken-san on the set as a Yakuza (Japanese gangster).

-Mak's acting career continued with a pivotal recurring role on the groundbreaking TV series "Twin Peaks” for director David Lynch.
+Mak's acting career continued with a pivotal recurring co-starring role on the groundbreaking 90's TV series "Twin Peaks” for director David Lynch.

-In 1992, Mak landed a co-starring role in the Tom Selleck vehicle “Mr. Baseball" (Universal) for director Fred Schepisi.
-Destiny would have it that the film again co-starred the great Ken Takakura!
+In 1992, he landed a co-starring role in the Tom Selleck starring “Mr. Baseball" (Universal) for director Fred Schepisi.
+As destiny would have it that he co-starred with the great Ken Takakura again.

-The following year, Mak co-starred in the hit movie, “Teenage Mutant Ninja Turtles III” (New Line Cinema).
-Other notable roles include Robert Zemeckis' sci-fi thriller "Contact" (Warner Bros), starring Jodie Foster, Mathew McConaughey, Angela Bassett and John Hurt.
-And guest appearances on hit TV series “Alias” and “Sabrina, The Teenage Witch”.
+The following year, he was cast in the hit movie, “Teenage Mutant Ninja Turtles III” (New Line Cinema).
+With other notable roles including Robert Zemeckis' sci-fi thriller "Contact" (Warner Bros), starring Jodie Foster, Mathew McConaughey, Angela Bassett and John Hurt.
+As well as guest appearances on hit TV series “Alias” and “Sabrina, The Teenage Witch”.

-Mak has had classical training in London, England, and has studied with the late Herbert Berghof at HB Studio in New York City.
-Mak also works with several top acting coaches in Los Angeles.
+Mak has had classical training in London, England and he has also worked with some top acting coaches in Los Angeles.
 Mak's extensive Martial Arts, and MMA background makes him the go to Asian face of Hollywood!